1. CONTACT US

 In some instances, we may use third party wealth screening companies or insight companies to provide us with general information about you (please refer to section 6 for further information on data shared with third parties).
 You can opt out of your data being used for profiling and wealth screening techniques by contacting the Company Secretary (mail to: email@example.com)

 6.2 We may disclose your personal information to:

-- Any data processor who undertakes any of the functions referred to in section 3 above on our behalf (including without limitation for the purposes of processing payments, undertaking newsletter mailings, designing, maintaining and administering the Site).
+Any data processor who undertakes any of the functions referred to in sections 3, 4 & 5 above on our behalf (including without limitation for the purposes of processing payments, undertaking newsletter mailings, designing, maintaining and administering the Site).